paavan-showri/SQL-Projects--JetBrains/README.md

 # SQL-Projects--JetBrains

-## SQL Project from Hperskill by JetBrains
+## SQL Project from Hyperskill by JetBrains

 ### Project: